cipher813/McMahon_Metis/Project_2/README.md

 Google search interest closely tracks the price of Bitcoin and may even be a prime candidate as a leading indicator of the digital currency.

 Nasdaq is also historically correlated with the price of Bitcoin; however, we will want to keep watching this relationship after Nasdaq experiences bearish trends / downside pressure upon the stock market index.

+### Next Steps
+There are several areas in which this analysis could be further improved.
+Most importantly, I plan to reconfigure this model as a time series analysis complete with a price prediction over a certain time window.
+The key difference in the model would be to use non-randomized data when determining the train/test split.
+The model would be trained on the earliest historical data in the set and tested on the most recent few months.
+This model could then proceed to extrapolate the predicted price of Bitcoin over a period of time, such as the following month, quarter or even year.

+I would also like to incorporate a mechanism to gauge sentiment analysis derived from Twitter against the price of Bitcoin over a period of time.
+I had sought to include this component into the existing model, but was only able to gather real-time data and could not identify sufficient compelling insights due to the short period of time collected (~ 1 week) due primarily to noise within the data.
+To collect this information the Twitter API, and TextBlob for sentiment analysis of each tweet, was utilized.

+__My full set of presentation slides, including appendices, are available [here](https://github.com/cipher813/McMahon_Metis/blob/master/Project_2/20180202_Bitcoin_LR_Presentation.pdf).
+I welcome any questions or comments at cipher813@gmail.com.__